bdiveley/rales_engine/README.md

 # README

-# Rales Engine (Add Description here)
+# Rales Engine

-We have built an online e-commerce platform to sell local artisan goods.
-Our site allows users to add items to a cart and check out to purchase them from merchants.
-Merchants may log in to purchase items, add items to their own inventories, enable and disable items, fulfill orders, and edit existing items available.
-Admin users have access to change user status from merchants to regular users and vice versa, disable and enable users and merchants, have access to additional analytics, and cancel orders.
+Rales Engine is a program that delivers a variety of JSON-formatted data related to customers, merchants, items, invoices, invoice_items and transactions stored in a postsql database.
+Accessible data includes endpoints for all table attributes, data filtered by URI query parameters, relationships between tables, and business logic.
+Active Record and SQL are utilized to query the database for all business-logic related queries.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 From GitHub clone down repository using the following commands in terminal:
-* git clone git@github.com:jplao/little_shop_v2.git CHANGE THIS
+* git clone git@github.com:bdiveley/rales_engine.git
-* cd little_shop_v2 CHANGE THIS
+* cd rales_engine

 ### Prerequisites

-You will need Rails installed use version 5.1.6.
+You will need Rails installed.
+Use version 5.1.6.
 You will also use Ruby version 2.4.1

 To check your version using terminal run: rails -v in the command line.
 If you have not installed rails, in terminal run: gem install rails -v 5.1 in the command line.

 ### Installing

-Open terminal and run these commands:
+From the root directory of the repo, run these commands:
 * bundle
 * bundle update
+* rake db:{drop,create,migrate}
-* rake db:{drop,create,migrate,seed} ADD RAKE COMMAND TO GET CSV DATA
+* rake import:data
 * rails s

-Open up a web browser (preferably Chrome)
+Open up a web browser

-Navigate to localhost:3000 (a landing page should be displayed)
+Navigate to localhost:3000/api/v1/...

+To gain access to all available URI pathways:
+From the terminal, type 'rake routes'

 ## Running the tests